 In interaction, humans align and effortlessly create common ground in communication, allowing efficient collaboration in widely diverse contexts.
 Robots are still far away from being able to adapt in such a flexible manner with non-expert humans to complete collaborative tasks.
 Challenges include the capability to understand unknown feedback or guidance signals, to make sense of what they refer to depending on their timing and context, and to agree on how to organize the interaction into roles and turns.
 As a first step in approaching this issue, we investigate the processes used by humans to negotiate a protocol of interaction when they do not already share one.

-We introduce a new experimental setup, where two humans have to collaborate to solve a task.
-On the left you is a schematic view of our experimental setup.
+We introduced a new experimental setup, where two humans have to collaborate to solve a task.
+Below is a schematic view of our experimental setup.
 An architect (bottom) and a builder (top) should collaborate in order to build the construction target while located in different rooms.
 The architect has a picture of the targeted construction, while the builder has access to the construction blocks.
-The communication between them is restricted.
-The problem is illustrated in the video below.

 These constraints allow us to analyze how a communication protocol is progressively established through the interplay and history of individual actions.
 We report preliminary results obtained from a pilot study, and discuss how the understanding of strategies used by humans could be useful to achieve more flexible HRI.